 Miller works as a Financial Literacy Counselor at the branch of Brooklyn Neighborhood Services (BNS), located on Gates Avenue (by Broadway).
 The BNS does it all – there’s even a maintenance class in the basement where residents can learn to fix their own plumbing, install electricity, and put up drywall.
-Miller, who is fluent in English and Spanish, works with a wide array of residents in Bed-Stuy and Bushwick to navigate home ownership, support financial literacy and maintain effective finance management, foreclosure intervention, and home maintenance.
+Miller, who is fluent in English and French and speaks Spanish, works with a wide array of residents in Bed-Stuy and Bushwick to navigate home ownership, support financial literacy and maintain effective finance management, foreclosure intervention, and home maintenance.

 Their role at BNS is diverse, partly because the community has diverse needs, and partly because the staff consists of just six people.
 “I explain to a lot of our clients now that we have to understand that there is a core difference between a neighborhood and a community.
 A neighborhood is the physical environment.
 Bed-Stuy is a neighborhood, a physical location.
 It’s separate from Bed-Stuy as a community.
 Because the community is the people.
 The community is the connections between those people who live in a certain place.”